Welcome to Great St Mary's

 The church at the heart of Cambridge

-Come visit Great St Mary's — to say a prayer in our medieval church, to climb to the top of our our world-famous Tower, browse our gift shop, and dine at our award-winning Michaelhouse Café.
+Come visit Great St Mary's — to say a prayer in our medieval church, to climb to the top of our world-famous Tower, browse our gift shop, and dine at our award-winning Michaelhouse Café.
 We'd love to see you.

 Sing and make music!
 (Psalm 57.7)